RedApparat/Fotoapparat/README.md

 We also want to say many thanks to [Leander Lenzing](http://leanderlenzing.com/) for the amazing icon.
 Don't forget to follow his work in [dribbble](https://dribbble.com/leanderlenzing).

+## Contact us

+Impressed?
+We are actually open for your projects.

+If you want some particular computer vision algorithm (document recognition, photo processing or more), drop us a line at fotoapparat.team@gmail.com.

 ## License

 ```